feature-engine/feature_engine/docs/contribute/contribute_code.rst

 2. Code style, using flake8
 3. Typehints, using mypy
 4. Documentation, using sphinx.
+5. Coverage using coverage

-In the following paragraphs, we will take you through how to test each of the above individually, and then altogether.
+In the following paragraphs, we will take you through how to test each of the above.

 Test functionality
 ~~~~~~~~~~~~~~~~~~